osdevisnot/sorvor/README.md

 | `--port=...` | port for sørvør             | `1234`        |
 | `--dev`      | enable development mode     | `false`       |

 `sørvør` forwards all the other command line arguments to `esbuild`.
-Please refer documentation for [simple esbuild options](https://esbuild.github.io/api/#simple-options) or [advance options](https://esbuild.github.io/api/#advanced-options) to further customize your builds.
+Please refer documentation for [simple esbuild options](https://esbuild.github.io/api/#simple-options) or [advance options](https://esbuild.github.io/api/#advanced-options) to further customize the bundling process.

 For example, to use `esbuild` with modern `esm` format, use a command like this: